 3. Fair Oaks Farms

-Found right off of I-65, Fair Oaks Farms is an amazing, interactive experience taking you through modern day farming techniques.
-Walk into the Birthing Barn for a chance to see one of the 80-100 calves born a day.
-Go on the Dairy Adventure to view the milking process up close or the Pig Adventure to discover how pigs are born and raised.
+Found right off of I-65, Fair Oaks Farms is an amazing, interactive experience taking you through modern-day farming techniques.
+Learn about cows, pigs and crops by going on one of their adventures.
+In the fall, pick apples in their orchard or visit their Forest of Lights in the winter.
 You can also taste their blue-ribbon cheeses in their café or enjoy a farm-to-fork meal at the Farmhouse Restaurant.

 The Rensselaer Art Walk features more than 20 murals throughout downtown Rensselaer, Indiana by artists from around the world.